TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Amplified Portal Block's flame particles now show up correctly.

      Misc:
---·Fixed weird bug where teleporting between any dimensions will crash the game.
+·Fixed weird bug where teleporting between any dimensions will crash the game.
+In order to fix this bug, I had to remove the percentage that shows how much of the world was created when creating a new world.

     (V.4.6.0 Changes)